tdivoll/betterchurn/README.md

 ## 1. Datasets

-~20,000 rows of data on hospital and staffing metrics and patient review responses from the Medicare Hospital Consumer ...Assessment of Healthcare Providers and Systems (HCAHPS) survey downloaded and collated from Illinois Hospital Report Cards..
+~20,000 rows of data on hospital and staffing metrics and patient review responses from the 2017--2018 Medicare Hospital Consumer     Assessment of Healthcare Providers and Systems (HCAHPS) survey downloaded and collated from Illinois Hospital Report Cards

-~5,800 hospital employee review ratings scraped from Glassdoor; a scmall number of ratings were filled in from Indeed for ...smaller hospitals without Glassdoor reviews
+~5,800 hospital employee review ratings scraped from Glassdoor; a small number of ratings were filled in from Indeed for       smaller hospitals without Glassdoor reviews

+## 2. Hospital metrics and patient response processing

+## 3. Employee review rating processing

+## 4. Regression modeling

+## 5. Acknowledgments

+Glassdoor scraper was forked from [sericson0](https://github.com/sericson0)